A Survey on Video Diffusion Models: Video Editing

 \subsubsection{Human Video Editing}

-Diffusion Video Autoencoders~\cite{diffusionvideoautoencoder} proposes a diffusion video autoencoder that extracts a single time-invariant feature (identity) and per-frame time-varient features (motion and background) from a given human-centric video, and further manipulates the single invariant feature for the desired attribute, which enables temporal-consistent editing and efficient computing.

-In response to the increasing demand for creating high-quality 3D scenes easily, Instruct-Video2Avatar~\cite{instruct-video2avatar} takes in a talking head video and an editing instruction and outputs an edited version of 3D neural head avatar.
-They simultaneously leverage Instruct-Pix2Pix~\cite{brooks2023instructpix2pix} for image editing, EbSynth~\cite{jamriska2018ebsynth} for video stylization, and INSTA~\cite{INSTA} for photo-realistic 3D neural head avatar.
+Diffusion Video Autoencoders~\cite{diffusionvideoautoencoder} proposes a diffusion video autoencoder that extracts a single time-invariant feature (identity) and per-frame time-varient features (motion and background) from a given video and further manipulates the single invariant feature for the desired attribute, which enables temporal-consistent editing and efficient computing.
+Instruct-Video2Avatar~\cite{instruct-video2avatar} takes in a talking head video and an editing instruction and outputs an edited version of 3D neural head avatar.
+They simultaneously leverage~\cite{brooks2023instructpix2pix} for image editing, EbSynth~\cite{jamriska2018ebsynth} for video stylization, and INSTA~\cite{INSTA} for a photo-realistic 3D neural head avatar.
 TGDM~\cite{tgdm} adopts the zero-shot CLIP-guided model to achieve flexible emotion control.
 Furthermore, they propose a pipeline based on the multi-conditional diffusion model to afford complex texture and identity transfer.